The gradient flow of the potential energy on the space of arcs: Introduction

 Consider a regular arc of unit length in $\R^d$ with one end fixed at zero.
 By natural parametrization, it can be identified with a map $\eta:[0,1]\to \R^d$ subject to the constraints The space of all arcs can thus be at least formally viewed as an infinite-dimensional submanifold

 of the Hilbert space $H^2(0,1;\R^d)$.
 The (weak) Riemannian metric on $H^2(0,1;\R^d)$ given by the $L^2$ inner product restricts to each tangent space $T_\eta\mathcal{A}$, $\eta\in \mathcal{A}$, i.e.

 and thus $\mathcal{A}$ becomes a Riemannian submanifold.
-Here the tangent space $T_\eta\mathcal{A}$ is the vector space consisting of all vector fields $v\in H^2(0,1;\R^d)$ which satisfy the compatibility conditions Note that we endow $\mathcal{A}$ with the $L^2$ inner product and not with the Hilbertian inner product on $H^2$; for this reason it is called a weak Riemannian metric.
+Here the tangent space $T_\eta\mathcal{A}$ is the vector space consisting of all vector fields $v\in H^2(0,1;\R^d)$ which satisfy the compatibility conditions Note that we endow $\mathcal{A}$ with the $L^2$ inner product and not with the Hilbertian inner product on $H^2$.
 We refer to \cite{Preston-2012} for a rigorous treatment of the geometric properties of this manifold of arcs.
 Various geometries on spaces of curves are discussed in the review papers \cite{MM07,BBM14}.
 The geodesics on $\mathcal{A}$ are the solutions to the PDE system subject to the boundary conditions The auxiliary unknown scalar function $\varsigma$ can be viewed as the Lagrange multiplier coming from the pointwise constraint $|\p_s\eta|=1$.
 These equations have been known in mechanics since very old times (and thus much before any geodesic interpretation).
 They are the equations of motion of inextensible strings and can be used to describe the dynamics of whips, chains, flagella etc.